gavff64/Ruby-on-Redstone/README.md

 # Ruby on Redstone ⛏️

-**Introduction and an important note:**

-> I discovered [this fake player plugin](https://github.com/tanyaofei/minecraft-fakeplayer) and thought it would be cool if I could use rcon-rb to interface with it through Ruby.
+I discovered [this fake player plugin](https://github.com/tanyaofei/minecraft-fakeplayer) and thought it would be cool if I could use rcon-rb to interface with it through Ruby.
 And yes, you can!

->
-> The concept of this project is that we make a semi-sandboxed REPL environment, give an LLM a bit of context, and then instruct the LLM to do whatever you want.
+The concept of this project is that we make a semi-sandboxed REPL environment, give an LLM a bit of context, and then instruct the LLM to do whatever you want.
 Since the bot player has OP, full in-game chat access, and a nearly full Ruby environment, there's a lot of possibilities.
 That being said...

+> <div align="center">
+> ⚠️ WARNING:
 >
-> ⚠️ **This is NOT a truly sandboxed REPL environment.
+> **This is NOT a truly sandboxed REPL environment.
 If the LLM wanted, it could easily escape and cause unintended behavior.
 Use at your own risk.
-Again, this is merely a small hobbiest project/proof of concept.**
+Again, this is merely a small hobbiest project/proof of concept.** </div>

-## Deepseek v4 Flash Low Examples (sped up and cut:
+## DeepSeek v4 Flash Low Examples (sped up and cut):
 | Video | Description |
 |-------|-------------|
 | <video src="https://github.com/user-attachments/assets/e2b33327-e195-4389-ac0e-09e2d4e2f7d4" width="320" height="240" controls></video> | **Example 1** — Putting a nametag on a pig and then accepting further instructions to attack it |